 The piano is a wonderful instrument and needs to be treated with the greatest respect.
-It requires tuning every 6 months, especially if it is played often.
-The temperature of the room is important; not too warm or on a radiator so that you dry out the soundboard and loosen the tuning pins.
+It requires regular tuning depending of course, how often it is played.
+The temperature of the room is important; not too warm or on a radiator so that you dry out the instrument and loosen the tuning pins.
 [This would be obvious if the piano is out of tune quicker than usual and the pitch begins to drop].
 If it's too humid, it can cause sticking notes and squeaks and the wood will swell.
+Generally, your piano will go flat in the summer and sharp in the winter.

 Make sure you have a tuner at least once a year to maintain your instrument, just like you would service a car and put it through an MOT.
 Then further work may be spotted and fixed by a technician before there is too much deterioration.